Rajathbail/hillnote-publish/README.md

-# Hillnote Publish
+# @hillnote/publish

 Transform your Hillnote workspace into a beautiful, SEO-optimized documentation website with Next.js and modern UI components.

 ## 🚀 Overview

-Hillnote Publish is a complete documentation generation system that converts your Hillnote markdown workspace into a production-ready Next.js website.
-It includes a pre-configured boilerplate, reusable components, and automated page generation scripts.
+`@hillnote/publish` is a complete documentation generation system that converts your Hillnote markdown workspace into a production-ready Next.js website.
+Simply run one command to set up the entire documentation system in your Next.js project.

-## 📦 What's Inside

-This package contains:

-- **`hillnoteDoc/`** - Core documentation system components and utilities
-- **`NextJS Boilerplate/`** - Ready-to-use Next.js project template with example setup

 ## ✨ Features